top of page

 WHAT DOES IT AFFECT?

-It shows the strength of All Saints’ in the local area and across the diocese.
+It shows the strength of All Saints’ and St. Andrew's in the local area and across the diocese.
 Our representation on church governing bodies depends on the numbers on the Roll.
 Similarly, the voice and influence of the Church of England in the nation, also depends on collective strength of countrywide parish Electoral Rolls.

 bottom of page